pharmaverse/admiral/README.md

 * Please see the [Contribution Model](https://pharmaverse.github.io/admiral/cran-release/articles/contribution_model.html) for how to get involved with making contributions
 * Please see [FAQ: R and Package Versions](https://pharmaverse.github.io/admiral/cran-release/articles/faq.html#why-do-we-use-a-certain-r-version-and-package-versions-for-development) for why we develop with certain R and package versions.

+## Pharmaverse Blog
+If you are interested in R and Clinical Reporting, then visit the [pharmaverse blog](https://pharmaverse.github.io/blog/).
+This contains regular, bite-sized posts showcasing how `{admiral}` and other packages in the pharmaverse can be used to realize the vision of full end-to-end Clinical Reporting in R.

+We are also always looking for keen `{admiral}` users to publish their own blog posts about how they use the package.
+If this could be you, feel free make an issue in the [GitHub repo](https://github.com/pharmaverse/blog) and get started!

 ## Conference Presentations

+* [Cross Industry Package Development](https://www.youtube.com/watch?v=M4L1PPMu0pU) (recording from R in Pharma 2022)
 * [Paving the way for clinical submissions in R](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/SDE/EU/London/PRE_London09.pdf) (slides from PHUSE SDE in London)
 * [An Overview of {admiral}](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/SDE/US/Summit/PRE_Summit03.pdf) (slides from PHUSE SDE in Summit, NJ)
 * [{admiralonco}](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/Connect/US/Florida/REC_OS12.mp4) (recording for talk at PHUSE US Connect 2023, slides also available [here](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/Connect/US/Florida/PRE_OS12.pdf))
 * [Programming ADNCA using R and {admiral}](https://phuse.s3.eu-central-1.amazonaws.com/Archive/2023/Connect/US/Florida/REC_OS09.mp4) (recording of presentation from PHUSE US Connect 2023)
 * [Clinical Reporting in R](https://www.youtube.com/watch?v=9eod8MLF5ys\&list=PLMtxz1fUYA5AWYQHB5mZAs-yamNJ5Tm_8\&index=2) (recording of workshop at R in Pharma 2022)
 * [Introducing {admiral}](https://www.youtube.com/watch?v=N7Bw8c3D5fU) (recording of talk for R in Pharma 2021)
 * [Pharmaverse workshop](https://github.com/pharmaverse/pharmaverse.workshop.phuseUS2022) (slides and materials from PHUSE US Connect 2022---including `{admiral}` workshop slides from PHUSE EU Connect 2021)

 ## Contact